AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/tradedesk-emails.md

 >* If you source data in the EU, please use the **[!DNL The Trade Desk - CRM (EU)]** destination.
 >* If you source data in the APAC or NAMER regions, please use the **[!DNL The Trade Desk - CRM (NAMER & APAC)]** destination.
 >
 >Both destinations in Experience Platform are currently in beta.
-This documentation page was created by the *[!DNL Trade Desk]* team.
+The destination connector and documentation page are created and maintained by the *[!DNL Trade Desk]* team.
 For any inquiries or update requests, please contact your [!DNL Trade Desk] representative, the documentation and functionality are subject to change.

 ## Overview {#overview}